Planar lattices do not recover from forest fires: Introduction

 The conjecture is somewhat surprising.
-When $p$ is very close to $p_c$ the infinite percolation cluster is very thin, and even after burning it, one may expect that opening only few sites suffices to obtain a new infinite cluster.
+Recall that on planar lattices there is no infinite cluster at $p = p_c$.
+Hence, when $p$ is only slightly larger than $p_c$, the infinite percolation cluster is very thin, and it may be expected that, after burning it, opening only few sites suffices to obtain a new infinite cluster.

-Recently Ahlberg, Sidoravicius and Tykesson \cite{AST} proved that, for non-amenable graphs $G$, the conclusion of the conjecture is false, i.e. that $\de_c(p) \to 0$ as $p \to p_c$.
-The same has been shown by Ahlberg, Duminil-Copin, Kozma and Sidoravicius \cite{ADKS} for high dimensional lattices (more precisely for bond percolation on $\ZZ^d$ with $d$ large enough).
+Recently Ahlberg, Sidoravicius and Tykesson \cite{AST} proved that, for nonamenable graphs $G$, the conclusion of the conjecture is false, that is, $\delta_c(p) \to0$ as \mbox{$p \to p_c$}.
+The same has been shown by Ahlberg et al. \cite{ADKS} for high-dimensional lattices (more precisely for bond percolation on $\mathbb{Z}^d$ with $d$ large enough).

-In two dimensions it has been proved in \cite[Prop.
-3.1]{VdBB} that $\de_c(p) >0$ for any given $p > p_c$.
-This later was strengthened by van den Berg and de Lima \cite{VdBL} to the linear lower bound $\de_c(p) \geq (p-p_c)/p$, but a bound which is non-zero and uniform in $p$ could not be obtained.
+In two dimensions it has been proved in \cite{VdBB}, Proposition 3.1, that $\delta_c(p) >0$ for any given $p > p_c$.
+This was later strengthened by van den Berg and de Lima \cite{VdBL} to the linear lower bound $\delta_c(p) \geq(p-p_c)/p$, but a bound which is nonzero and uniform in $p$ could not be obtained.
 In the present paper we prove the afore-mentioned conjecture.
+For illustration we will consider site percolation on the two-dimensional lattice $\mathbb{Z}^2$; see Section~\ref{sec:model} for precise definitions.
+Fix $G = \mathbb{Z}^2$ from now on.